zhinst/laboneq-applications/docs/sources/tutorials/index.md

 ## Writing New Experiment Workflows

-[This tutorial](sources/writing_experiments.ipynb) teaches you how to write new experiment workflows like the ones made provided by the Applications Library.
+[This tutorial](sources/writing_experiments.ipynb) teaches you how to write new experiment workflows like the ones provided by the Applications Library.

 ## Logbooks